art-framework/core/README.md

     - '!my-custom-item-plugin:player.item.add mighty-sword_1337, amount=5'
     # every reward has a cost!
     # damage the player for 10 hitpoints
-    # but only if his health is above 15 hitpoints (requirements are coming soon!)
+    # but only if his health is above 15 hitpoint
     - '?player.health >=15'
     - '!player.damage damage=10'
 ```

 And this is just using actions for rewards.
-We dind't even get to the requirements and trigger (*coming soon*) yet :)
+We dind't even get to the requirements and trigger yet :)

 *And how does it look on the developer side?*